artem-p/P-Movies/README.md

 Popular Movies
 ==============
+This is my playground where I am learning new technologies.

+At the same time this is an app that displays movies from IMDB.
 Most of us can relate to kicking back on the couch and enjoying a movie with friends and family.

 ![screenshots](https://raw.githubusercontent.com/artem-p/PopularMovies/master/images/popular_movies_small.png)